GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/readme.txt

 = 1.5.0 =
 * Added video to documentation for bundle
-* Added new predefined persisted queries: "Send email to admin about post" and "Add the comments block to a post"
+* Added new predefined persisted queries: "Send email to admin about post" and "Add comments block to post"

 = 1.4.0 =
 * Added predefined custom endpoint "Nested mutations + Entity as mutation payload type"